 Development of The Waterlily Gardens began in the 1940's thanks to retired farmers, Tom and Mabel Gordon, and celebrated 60 years of opening to the public in 2011, The gardens were first open to the public for four Tuesdays in February 1951.
-Now open seven days a week, with an on-site café which opens for large groups, and cottage accommodation, The Waterlily Gardens are an iconic part of Waihi.

 The gardens host an abundance of hardy water lilies in the lake and ponds, lush trees, native forest walks, waterfalls and formal lawns.